abdes/asap_app_imgui/README.md

 ## Getting the code
 ```
-git clone --shallow-submodules --recurse-submodules -j4 https://gitlab.com/absassi/asap_app_imgui.git
+git clone --recurse-submodules -j4 https://gitlab.com/absassi/asap_app_imgui.git
 ```

 NOTES:
-  - --shallow-submodules makes git clone all submodules with a depth of 1.
-This will have the effect of significantly accelerating the cloning of the project by not downloading the entire history of third party libraries.
-  - -j4 requests git to parallelize cloning of repos
-  - both options need a relatively recent version of git.
-If that is not available, simply do not use them.
+  - -j4 requests git to parallelize cloning of repos.
+Needs a relatively recent version of git.
+If that is not available, simply do not use this option.

 ## Requirements
 Make sure you have a C++ compiler with C++-14 capabilities at least.
 Gnu, Clang and MSVC